 Belthorn has a village committee of volunteers who help address village issues and organise a range of community fund-raising events and activities throughout the year.

 Recent minutes of meetings are available to download below.

 The committee is in need of additional members who are able to devote time to get involved in village life, help maintain Belthorn’s village traditions and be involved in arranging social and environmental events.
 It would be great if the committee had enough willing and able members to arrange social events, especially now that the Dog Inn has opened to provide a perfect venue.

 Please help us to help the village by contacting myself, committee secretary (Marianne Davies – email: email@example.com) or any committee member if you are interested in becoming involved, in any way, to help improve Belthorn village life for villagers of all ages.

-Meetings for year 2016 will be held in The Dog Inn on the first Monday of every other month at 7.30pm.
+Meetings are held in The Dog Inn on the first Wednesday of every month at 6.00pm.
 All are welcome to attend.

 Current Committee Members are:

 Tina Walker – Chair Judith Hamilton (Treasurer)

 Please come along and spare any amount of time you can to volunteering and gain personal satisfaction from working to improve life in Belthorn and maintain is traditional, rural village environment.